Linaro Forge

 cd ${HOME/home/work}

-source ${FORGE_DIR}/config-init
+source ${FORGE_ROOT}/config-init

-command will create a directory ${HOME/home/work}/.forge
+Running the source command will create a directory ${HOME/home/work}/.forge that contains the

 following files.